 Can a CASp review my plans prior to construction?

-Prior to construction of your building project, a CASp is able to perform a review the drawing plans for compliance to applicable construction-related accessibility standards.
+Prior to construction of your building project, a CASp is able to review the drawing plans for compliance to applicable construction-related accessibility standards.
 A CASp can also provide consultation services on other accessibility issues.
 While these services will not offer you "qualified defendant" status, you may be assured that planned improvements take into consideration construction-related accessibility requirements.

 Does a CASp inspection entitle me to an expedited review of my plans?